 The other most important thing to consider is where you're meeting, which will determine how formal or casual you should be dressing.
 "If it's a casual setting and you show up looking too dressy, it may come off like you're trying too hard," Tamburin says.
 "If the setting is formal and you are dressed too casually, it may come off like you didn't put in any effort."
 Going to a restaurant or country club?
 Look up the venue to see if there is a dress code of any kind.

 The outfit you wear for dinner at a fancy restaurant can be completely different from the outfit you would wear for brunch.
 In general, meeting earlier in the day will call for something more casual.

 You never want your outfit to misrepresent who you are.
 For example, if you tend to wear jeans and leather jackets, don't put on a fancy suit or out-of-character floral dress just to impress the parents.
 That said, there are some clothing items you may want to avoid.

 "No crop tops, open backs, crazy high heels, or baggy sweats," Tamburin says.
-It's better to stay on the safer side the first time you meet your partner's parents.
+It's better to stay on the safe side the first time you meet your partner's parents.
 She also says to avoid sweatshirts, dirty and worn-out sneakers, ill-fitting pants and shirts, and anything wrinkled.
 "You want to show up looking clean, confident, and presentable.
-When it looks as if you took care and effort in your outfit choices, it shows that you are responsible and interested in making a great impression."
+When it looks as if you put care and effort into your outfit choices, it shows that you are responsible and interested in making a great impression."